-North Carolina' Food and Nutrition Services (FNS) program—commonly called "food stamps"—is designed for low-income families and intended to end hunger and improve nutrition and health.
+North Carolina's Food and Nutrition Services (FNS) program—commonly called "food stamps"—is designed for low-income families and intended to end hunger and improve nutrition and health.
 The programs help individuals and families with limited financial resources purchase the food they need to maintain a healthy lifestyle and makes sure that nobody in the state goes hungry.

-You'll need only a few things to apply for food stamp benefits in North Carolina, which includes proof of identity, your address, your age, Social Security number, work status, health status, income, assets and resources, and your gas and electric bills.
+You'll need only a few things to apply for food stamp benefits in North Carolina, which includes proof of your identity, address, age, Social Security number, work status, health status, income, assets and resources, and your gas and electric bills.